-Chiba city is east-southeast of Tokyo on Tokyo Bay and not far from Narita Airport.
-Much of Chiba city is residential and forms part of the greater urban area of Tokyo.
-However, there are nice spots to see Japanese history and culture as follows.
+Chiba city is located east-southeast of Tokyo on Tokyo Bay and not far from Narita Airport.
+Much of Chiba city is residential and forms a part of the greater urban area of Tokyo.
+There are nice spots to see Japanese history and culture as follows.
 They are good for a half-day tour.

 ■ Chiba Castle

 Chiba Castle is a reconstructed castle located in Chiba city.
 The original castle was built in 1126 by the lord Tsuneshige Chiba, who owned this region.
 The prefecture name “Chiba” came from his family.
 It was attacked and then abandoned in the mid-1400s.
 The current castle is actually a reconstruction from 1967.